On the constrained growth of complex scale-independent systems: Results

-Before we describe our algorithm, let us consider the following analogy.
+A simple analogy will clarify first the strategy behind our optimization procedure.
 We are given a semi-infinite vertical chain of buckets.
-In the bottom of each one we can drill a small hole of various width by setting a function $G(k)$ such that the $k$-th bucket has a hole of size $G(k)$.
+At the bottom of each one we drill a small hole of various width such that the $k$-th bucket has a hole of size $G(k)$.
 The first bucket, at the top of the chain, is placed under a dripping faucet whose flow is controlled in time by the function $p(t)$.
 Our goal is to adjust both the flow of the water $p(t)$ and the width of the holes $G(k)$ in order to reach a target quantity $\tilde{N}_k(t_f)$ of water for each bucket $k$ after a time $t_f$.
-Since the function $G(k)$ has an infinite number of degrees of freedom, this means that for \emph{any} $p(t)$ we could find a $G(k)$ respecting (at least to a certain degree) the target distribution.
-Therefore, we must constrain $p(t)$ first, having a few degrees of freedom, and then optimize $G(k)$ accordingly.
+This target quantity is itself produced by a hidden $\tilde{p}(t)$ and $\tilde{G}(k)$.
+Since the function $G(k)$ has an infinite number of degrees of freedom, this means that for almost any $p(t)$ we could find a $G(k)$ respecting the target distribution.
+However, if the chosen $p(t)$ is very different from $\tilde{p}(t)$, the obtained $G(k)$ will also differ from $\tilde{G}(k)$.
+Therefore, we constrain $p(t)$ first, having a few degrees of freedom, before optimizing $G(k)$ accordingly.

-We thus initially set $G(k) = k$, as previously determined, and we evaluate the quality of our model for the evolution of the system as obtained with different choice of $p(t)$.
-Initially assuming $G(k) = k$ does not reduce the range of reproducible scale exponents $\gamma$; all scale independent distributions can be modeled with appropriate $p(t)$.
-In the worst case scenario, $p(t)$ has four degrees of freedom, but we remove one with our knowledge of the final population (or total quantity of water) which sets $\langle p(t) \rangle$ = $\sum _k \tilde{N}_k(t_f) /t_f$.
-We can further reduce the number of possible parameters through simple conditions; for instance $p(t) \in [0,1]$.
-For each tested $p(t)$, we use the previously defined model (see Eq. (\ref{model})).
-The quality of a given model $\{N_k(,t_f)\}$ on the final empirical state $\{\tilde{N}_k(,t_f)\}$ is measured in terms of the number of individuals (or water drops) $\Delta$ that were assigned the wrong share (to the wrong bucket):